ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/child_model/concept_model.rst

      - Note
    * - Population size
      - TBD
-     - NOTE: for initialization, we will need to match the relative population sizes of WRA to children U5 (or run a six year burn-in period)
+     - NOTE: for initialization, we will need to match the relative population sizes of WRA to children U5
    * - Number of draws
      - Informed from WRA simulation outputs
      -